ioccc-src/winner/2020/ferguson2/recode.md

 Besides a famous book that I happen to love (who doesn't?
 Ah, but what is it Cody?) there's also a reference to code which I also love (just as all participants of the IOCCC do).
-But what matters is the output:
+Other things there don't mean anything but what does is the output:

 ```sh
 $ cat output